bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Here-s-the-expanded-list-.md

 **GitHub - feross/awesome-mad-science: Delightful npm packages that make you say "wow, didn’t know…**

-*Delightful npm packages that make you say “wow, didn’t know that was possible!”
+*Delightful npm packages that make you say "wow, didn’t know that was possible!”
 PRs welcome!*github.com<a href="https://github.com/feross/awesome-mad-science" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **GitHub - maxogden/maintenance-modules: a list of modules that are useful for maintaining or…**